Romney Tries Again To Be GOP Presidential Nominee

 ROBERT SMITH: Romney 2, the sequel, got its world premiere on a hilltop farm in Stratham, New Hampshire.

-Mr. MITT ROMNEY (Republican Presidential Candidate): I'm Mitt Romney.
+MITT ROMNEY: I'm Mitt Romney.
 I believe in America and I'm running for president of the United States.

 SMITH: And some things about Romney seem exactly the same.
 Even on a blustery day, his jet black hair still falls perfectly back into shape.
 His loafers don't have a mark on them, even after walking around and shaking hands in a barnyard.